Escaped China activist in U.S. protection - rights group

 "Because of Chen's wide popularity, the Obama Administration must stand firmly with him or risk losing credibility as a defender of freedom and the rule of law," Bob Fu, president of the religious and political rights advocacy group that has long campaigned for Chen's freedom, said in an email.

-The standoff carries political risk for President Barack Obama, whose presumptive Republican challenger in November's election, Mitt Romney, has painted Obama as weak on China.

-"The Obama Administration will be inviting attack from the Romney campaign ... if the right course is not decided immediately," said Michael Pillsbury, a former senior official in the previous three Republican administrations.

-The reports of Chen's escape come nearly three months after a Chinese official, Wang Lijun, fled into a U.S. consulate for over 24 hours on February 6, unleashing a scandal that rattled the ruling Communist Party a few months before they are to head into a once-in-a-decade leadership handover.
+The reports of Chen's escape come nearly three months after a Chinese official Wang Lijun fled into a U.S. consulate for over 24 hours on February 6, unleashing a scandal that has rattled the ruling Communist Party months before a once-in-a-decade leadership handover.

 Pu Zhiqiang, a Beijing lawyer and rights advocate, said reliable contacts also told him Chen took refuge in U.S. embassy grounds.
 The incident will be another damaging blot on China's security services, following Wang's flight, said Pu.